Angie Dickinson: Early life

-Dickinson, the middle of three daughters, was born Angeline Brown (called "Angie" by family and friends) on September 30, 1931, in Kulm, North Dakota, the daughter of Fredericka (née Hehr) and Leo Henry Brown.
+Dickinson, the middle of three daughters, was born Angeline Brown (called "Angie" by family and friends) in Kulm, North Dakota, the daughter of Fredericka (née Hehr) and Leo Henry Brown.

 Her parents were both of German descent, with the family surname originally being "Braun".
 She was raised Roman Catholic.
 Her father was a small-town newspaper publisher and editor, working on the Kulm Messenger and the Edgeley Mail.
 She fell in love with movies at an early age, as her father was also the projectionist at the town's only movie theater until it burned down.

 In 1942, when she was 10 years old, the Brown family moved to Burbank, California, where Angie attended Bellarmine-Jefferson High School, graduating in 1947 at age 15.
 The previous year, she had won the Sixth Annual Bill of Rights essay contest.
-She then studied at Immaculate Heart College, Los Angeles, and at Glendale Community College, becoming a business graduate by 1954.
+She then studied at Glendale Community College and at Immaculate Heart College, Los Angeles, where she graduated in 1954 with a business degree.
 Taking a cue from her publisher father, she had intended to be a writer.

 While a student during 1950–1952, she worked as a secretary at Lockheed Air Terminal in Burbank (now Bob Hope Airport) and in a parts factory.
 She became Angie Dickinson in 1952, when she married football player Gene Dickinson.